-This quote by George Patton is a reminder that writing is fluid process.
+This quote by George Patton is a reminder that writing is a fluid process.
 It’s good for your mental health to remember that.
-You want to hold your ideas firm enough to see it when you write it, but loose enough to play without breaking them.
+You want to hold your idea firm enough to see it when you write, but loose enough to play without breaking it.
 You’re writing in electronic signals, not stone.

 My aim with this blog is to create a step by step guide to writing your first screenplay.
 If you’ve come looking for theory of story and three act film structure, there are several excellent books I can recommend.

 One is literally a classic.
 Aristotle’s ‘Poetics’ is an ancient (and weirdly gender neutral) analysis of drama.